LucestDail/notifier/README.md

 ## Introduction

-This stuff has been built using vanillaJS(means "raw javascript :)",html and css.
-It is so-called "Notify you work" which mean you can use it as scheduler.
+This stuff is my test project for study javascript and i will call it "Notifier" which mean it can be notify your scheduler and more, it can be desk clock :)

 ## DEMO

-This project provides a demo version using GitHub hosting.
-You can access with this link
+DEMO version using GitHub hosting and You can access with this link
 [Link](https://lucestdail.github.io/notifier/)

 ## How to run this stuff

-This Project is works with javascript.
-You don't have to prepare for running this stuff
+It works with javascript and nothing to prepare for running this stuff

 ## About this stuff